wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 code main.tf
    </strong></pre>

-1. In VSCode, press shift+command+X or click the bottom-left menu icon and select "Extensions" to select the add-on from Hashicorp
+1. In VSCode, press shift+command+X or click the bottom-left menu icon and select "Extensions" to select the add-on from HashiCorp

    <img width="516" alt="terraform-vscode-addon-1032x470" src="https://user-images.githubusercontent.com/300046/158066434-38527f03-a729-4fe4-aa92-61488c27be2a.png">